 I had to come to terms with the fact that it’s OK when the lifelong dream turns out to be the day-to-day nightmare.
 What’s not OK is not doing anything about it.
 A wise friend once told me a career is not like a school period or a class.
 You can’t just suck it up and deal with it for a semester until it’s over.
 As an adult, your life changes when you say it changes.
 You will continue to hate your job until you decide to change it, and you owe it to yourself to work toward something you enjoy.

 Following your dreams is a pretty romantic idea, but there are definitely incredibly difficult aspects of that decision, including social pressure.
-When I would update some of my friends about my career move, they would often say “What do your parents, professors and mentors think?” or “I always thought you wanted to be a big deal or really successful.”
+When I would update some of my friends about my career move, they would often say “What doyour parents, professors and mentors think?” or “I always thought you wanted to be a big deal or really successful.”
 (Yes, that actually happened multiple times.)
 The rare “It’s great that your working from home” or “good for you” often came with a side of condescension, and one too many patronizing comments can sometimes be enough to make you feel like you should just go with the grain.
 You have to decide if the dream is worth it.

 That’s not to say that I haven’t woken up in a cold sweat worried about my future and the possibility I have made a life-damaging, irreversible decision.
 It hasn’t been all rainbows and champagne, but when dreams change, you owe it to yourself to change with them.
-You have to let go of what people will think of you and recognize that the only thing worth your time is something you spend your free time thinking about.
+You have to let go of what people will think of you and recognize that the only thing worth your time is what you spend your free time thinking about.
 When you do what you love, you do your best work, and the world deserves your best work.

 So if your dream has dulled or you’re feeling stuck, go talk to people about how they really spend their time, as in how they spend every minute of the day.
 Map out your ideal work day.
 Do your research.
 Email the people you google, and have coffee with them, even if it’s via Skype.
-Work for your new dream and never give up on finding your true passion.